 Three disciplines are contested in the European Skyrunning Championships held every two years:

-ULTRA – July 8 – High Trail Vanoise, 68 km, Val d’Isère, France
+ULTRA – July 8 – High Trail Vanoise, Val d’Isère, France

 SKY – October 7 – Gorbeia Suzien SkyMarathon®, Basque Country, Spain